 1. Urlbox

-Urlbox turns websites (including threads) into images or PDFs.
+Urlbox converts websites and threads into images or PDFs.

-• It gives you a clean screenshot or downloadable PDF
+- It gives you a clean screenshot or a downloadable PDF

 If you want to automate it, Urlbox works with tools like Zapier, so you can set up rules like: